abinit/abinit/doc/mkdocs-tutorials/tddft.md

 We can now examine the output file ttddft_1.out.
-One can jump to the second dataset section, and skip a few non-interesting information, in order to reach the following information :
+One can jump to the second dataset section, and skip a few non-interesting information, in order to reach the following information:

      *** TDDFT : computation of excited states ***
      Splitting of  12 bands in   5 occupied bands, and   7 unoccupied bands, giving    35 excitations.

 The matrix that is diagonalized, in the Casida's formalism, is thus a 35x35 matrix.
 It will give 35 excitation energies.